music-assistant/companion/README.md

 > [!IMPORTANT]
 > This is still in very early alpha.
 Bugs _will_ be present.
 Please help finding them, you can report any bugs on the [Discord server](https://discord.gg/kaVm8hGpne) or in the [repo issues](https://github.com/music-assistant/music-assistant-desktop/issues)

-> [!INFO]
+> [!WARNING]
 > LOOKING FOR MAINTAINERS.
 The companion app is current very sparsly maintained.
 Any help is appreciated.
-Check out the MAINTAINERS.md file if you want to help.
+Check out the CONTRIBUTING.md file if you want to help.

 ## Setup